ficus-project/ficus-agent/README.md

 # Ficus Agent

-**Agent fetching cloud resources and consumption to store them as timeseries**
+**Agent used by ficus to fetch cloud resources and consumption, and store them as timeseries**
 *(work in progress)*

 ## Providers